ppimedia/ppi_preview/README.md

 drush en jsonapi # + configure (Accept all JSON:API create, read, update, and delete operations)
 ```

-It is highly recommended to use and enable the following modules as well:
+It is highly recommended to use and enable the following modules:
 ```
 composer require drupal/save_edit
 drush en save_edit # + configure (enable Node Type Article in Thunder)